It is not about how to fit a

 in todays modern society, specialisation has become a trend.
 Bike shops hire people who know how to use a barcode scanner to sell bikes, but don't even know how to replace an inner tube.
 I once met a

 sport institution rider who would train with a GPS computer, heart rate monitor and power meter, but didn't have a clue on how to oil his chain.
-Even Dr. Michele Ferrari, the best cycling coach is

 of bicycle frames, often build frames in 4 to 5 sizes, usually with a sloping top tube, to accommodate to the majority of the population while keeping manufacturing costs low, allowing a person to